Digital Marketing Tips for 2022

 Using a video on the background of your website could do wonders for your business, too.
 The average internet user spends 88% more time on a website that contains a video than those without.

 On a tight budget?
 You can create professional-looking videos using your smartphone, a microphone, and natural lighting.
 Need actors?
-Ask your colleagues to step in, or use tools like Lumen5 to add descriptive subtitles.

 Social media, smartphones, and technology in general are taking over the consumer consciousness.
 In contrast, traditional marketing methods such as leaflets, flyers, and newspapers are falling by the wayside – which, if you ignore the importance of digital marketing, could be the fate that awaits your business.
 So, let’s get digital!